attila-lendvai/maru/README.md

 * This work is full of puzzles that are a whole lot of fun to resolve!

+## Contribution

+You are very welcome to contribute, but beware that until further notice **this repo will receive forced pushes** (i.e.
+**`git push -f`** rewriting git history (except the `piumarta` branch)).
+This will stop eventually when I settle with a build setup that nicely facilitates bootstrapping multiple, parallel paths of language development.
+Please make sure that you open a branch for your work, and/or that you are ready for some `git fetch` and `git rebase`.

 ## Status

 ### Maru's status